Isotretinoin and mental health

 However, while people who have had depression in the past can be treated with isotretinoin, this should be done with caution.

-If you have had depression and decide to take isotretinoin, your dermatologist is likely to start you at a low dose and increase it slowly as needed.
+If you have had depression and decide to take isotretinoin, your dermatologist is likely to start you at a lower dose and increase it slowly as needed.
 They will frequently check how you are feeling.

 There are reports of people who have bipolar disorder becoming more unwell while taking isotretinoin.
 If you have bipolar disorder, you might be advised to not take isotretinoin.